mnwachukwu/Compass.Editors/README.md

 references, rename.

-**What holds up publishing is the compiler rather than the extension.** All three of those need `pc` on the reader's PATH, and Profi-C is not on NuGet yet.
+**What holds up publishing is the compiler rather than the extension.** All three of those need `pc` on the reader's PATH, and there is no released build of Profi-C to install yet.
 An extension that installs cleanly and then cannot start anything is worse than one nobody has — so this waits on that, and on nothing here.

 ## License